 The Essential Question

 So we've discussed our Global Concept in length with our learners and considered its significance—what now?
-The Wabisabi Inquiry Cycle next continues with asking an essential question that drives the learning.
+The Wabisabi Inquiry Cycle next continues by asking an essential question that drives the learning.

 How important is this?
 Very—in fact, we were asked once if an essential question really is essential for learning.
 Our answer was that if we are teaching content to our learners, we must consider what questions make that content necessary in the first place.